bs404/bs404.github.io/_drafts/test.md

 text-area: test

 ---
-this is a test post through forestry
+this is a test post through forestry [Download File]( "Download File")